x44/mosi-docker-registry/README.md

 You can either
 - Use `tools/configure-docker-toolbox` from the Mosi binary distribution
-- Or use `scripts/configure-docker-toolbox.sh`
+- Use `scripts/configure-docker-toolbox.sh` from the Mosi binary distribution
-- Or manually:
+- Or follow the steps below:

 Please note, that we `must` use the directory C:\Users\YOURNAME since this directory gets mounted as a shared folder in the Docker VM.